yosephdev/task-master/README.md

 ## Credits

 - [Mitko Bachvarov](https://www.linkedin.com/in/mitko-bachvarov-40b50776/) for project guidance and feedback.
-- Credits to Code institute for the deployment terminal
+- Credits to [Code Institute](https://www.codeinstitute.net) for the deployment terminal
 - Credits to the Python community for providing valuable resources for Python development.